Specialized Instruction, Student Profile, Tuition, and More

 No. We embrace an urban school model and will utilize public transportation and other resources that are within our community.

 Accreditation is a multiyear process that can only be completed after a school has been open for at least three years.
-We have started the accreditation process with Cognia (formerly AdvancEd).
-Pre-accreditation meetings went well and we expect to be fully accredited this winter.
+TSS completed our pre-accreditation last summer with Cognia (formerly AdvancED) and have our accreditation visit in April.
+We plan to receive our official accreditation by this June.

 Our lead teachers are certified.
 However, teacher certification is not our top priority.
 We welcome staff who are uniquely qualified to work with our students and our curriculum.
 They need to be creative, compassionate and adept at creating and integrating curriculum.